 The amateur experimenter's workshop requires a few pieces of test equipment to successfully build circuits at home and get them working to a reasonable level.
-Either homebrew or commercial test gear will suffice.
+Either homebrew or commercial test gear will do in most cases.
 In recent years, I've had regular access to a General Dynamics R8000B Communications Analyser which I used at my work place.
-It's an all-in-one piece of equipment with a price tag to match.
-However, I have now acquired a Siglent Spectrum Analyser with an internal tracking generator option.
+It's an all-in-one piece of equipment with an expensive price tag.
+As I no longer have access to it, I purchased a Siglent Spectrum Analyser with an internal tracking generator option.
 It's a welcome addition to the test bench.
-My new analyser will take a while to become completely familiar with.
-It's not a professional class piece of test equipment but designed more for the hobbyist.
+My new spectrum analyser will take a while to become completely familiar with.
+It's not a professional class piece of test equipment but intended more for the hobbyist.
 It's nice to be able to visualise the output of a transmitter or a filter's response etc. and know that all is well with a circuit and that it is working as intended.
 It compliments some other test gear I have acquired in recent times.

 In years gone by, and without access to suitable test gear, I've not been confident enough to build anything too complex.
 Over the last couple of years however, I've been playing "catch-up" in the homebrew radio area and really enjoying the challenges and feeling of satisfaction when a project is completed and works as intended.

-The navigation tabs located above will take you to the homebrew projects
+The navigation tabs located above will take you to some homebrew projects

-This photo is of the compact test bench at VK2FC.
-It's what I use to test my radio and electronics projects.
-A mixture of older and some newer equipment.
+This photo is of the compact test bench.
+It is where I test my radio and electronics projects.
+A mixture of old and some newer equipment.
 Since relocating to Maitland I've had to scale back the physical size of the workshop to fit into the available space.
 Hams of yesteryear managed to do a lot with much less than this.
 I've always admired their skills in being able to build equipment and get it on-air successfully.
-After all of my time as a 'ham' I still find it fascinating to make a QSO on a home made radio!
+After all of my time in amateur radio, I still find it fascinating to make a QSO on a home made radio!